 In that case, the confirmation hearing will usually be a simple hearing where the trustee will tell the judge that your case should be confirmed (approved).
 The trustee will let you know whether you need to appear at the confirmation hearing.
-If your case is confirmed, then you simply need to make monthly payments according to your repayment plan until it is paid off (usually three to five years) before you can receive your discharge.
-(For more on the confirmation hearing, see The Chapter 13 Confirmation Hearing.)
+If your case is confirmed, you'll make monthly payments according to your repayment plan until it is paid off (usually three to five years).
+After completing the plan, you'll receive your discharge.

-Similar to Chapter 7 bankruptcy, the trustee can continue your meeting of creditors to another date for any of the reasons discussed above.
+Like Chapter 7 bankruptcy, the trustee can continue your meeting of creditors to another date for any of the reasons discussed above.
 The trustee will let you know exactly what’s required at the hearing.
-After you provide the necessary information, the trustee may take the next hearing off calendar if he or she is satisfied.
+After you provide the necessary information, the trustee might take the next hearing off the calendar if the trustee is satisfied.
 If a creditor wants more time with you, you can expect the continued hearing to go forward.

-When you file for Chapter 13 bankruptcy, you’re responsible for filing a proposed repayment plan that sets forth the amount you’ll pay each creditor.
-You’ll file it before your meeting of creditors, so, if the trustee sees a problem, it will likely be brought up at the meeting of creditors.
+When you file for Chapter 13 bankruptcy, you’re responsible for filing a proposed repayment plan that spells out the amount you’ll pay each creditor.
+Because you’ll file it before the creditors' meeting, if the trustee sees a problem, it will likely be brought up at creditors' meeting.
 Many times such issues get resolved informally.

 If, however, the trustee believes your Chapter 13 bankruptcy plan isn’t feasible, the trustee will typically ask the judge to dismiss your case.
 The trustee does this by filing a motion with the court.
 Any creditor can file a similar motion asking for a dismissal, too.
 (A plan might not be feasible if you don’t have enough income to repay your creditors or if a creditor is legally entitled to more than what you’re offering in the plan.)